MLeongQA/DevOpsPracticalProject/README.md

 ### Front-end Development

-Navigating to port 80 of the load-balancer will bring users to the index page as shown below:
+Navigating to port 80 of the load-balancer will bring users to the index page as shown below.
+The pages are generated using HTML and flask.

 ![Index](https://i.imgur.com/PS3tla1.png)